 Topical antibiotic creams and ointments are an alternative to the use of commercial dressings to maintain a moist environment.
 As an added benefit, topical antibiotics may help reduce infection rates and may also prevent scab formation.5-7 However, patients whose lacerations are closed with tissue adhesives should not use topical ointments or creams because they will loosen the adhesive and may result in dehiscence.
 Tissue adhesives serve as their own antimicrobial barrier and occlusive dressing; wounds closed with tissue adhesives do not require supplementary dressings.

 Instruct patients to elevate the injury site for 24 to 48 hours when soft tissue contusion is present to limit accumulation of fluid in the wound area.
 Wounds with little edema heal more rapidly than those with marked edema.
 Pressure dressings can be used to minimize the accumulation of intercellular fluid in the subcutaneous space.
 Pressure dressings are useful for ear and scalp lacerations (see Chapter 42, “Face and Scalp Lacerations”).
 For large scalp lacerations that have a tendency to bleed, short-term use of a pressure dressing will limit subcutaneous hematoma formation.
 Avoid excessive pressure in all pressure dressings, especially in the extremities where they may compromise circulation.
-Tube gauze dressing applied to fingers or toes should not be twisted at the base of the digit; ...
+Tube gauze dressing applied to fingers or toes should not be twisted at the base ...